WeNeedMorePhoron/Azure-Peak/docs/design/npc_statpack_tiers.md

 - Line can be whatever, as appropriate for their faction, but should have competent coverage.
 - Bulwark should have full if not nearly full coverage, especially at T2 or above.
 - Marksmen should possesses an open faced helmet and or non-armored mask, and never a close faced helmet or mask no matter what.
-- With very few exceptions, do not get Steel ARMOR on players.
+- With very few exceptions, do not put Steel ARMOR on NPCs.
 - Steel weapons are occasionally allowed for appropriate factions, leaning toward Azurian one.
 - Desirable player weapons of low cost like Longbow can make occasional appearances, but should not be too common